What NOT To Buy Drummers For Christmas

 Will Brook-Jones

-Picture the scene: it’s Christmas day and your gran has just given out her third Lynx deodorant set of the afternoon.
-Not to be outdone, your uncle has phoned it in yet again by providing the extended family with yet another pair of socks; he’s been doing this since 1992.
+Picture the scene: it’s Christmas day and your gran has just given out her third Lynx Africa deodorant set.
+Not to be outdone, your uncle’s phoned it in again by providing the extended family with yet another pair of socks (he’s been doing it since 1992).
 You don’t want to develop your own reputation for infamous gift giving now, do you?

-To save you from any potential present-based awkwardness, we’ve put together this blog.
-Musicians (in this case drummers) are always after a gift that’s practical, instead of something that’s a gimmick.
-Because of this, we’ve rounded up a list of not-so-good drum-related products, offering a much better alternative for each just in time for the big day.
+To save you from any potential present-based awkwardness, we’ve put together this handy guide.
+Musicians (in this case drummers) are always after a gift that’s practical, rather than something that’s a gimmick.
+And because of this, we’ve rounded up a list of not-so-good drum-related products and suggested a much better alternative for each — just in time for the big day.

 Don’t Buy: Drumstick Pencils